How to practice storytelling and organizing with the whole congregation.

 Now is a joyful time to share some of this with your wider faith community:

-• introduce your friend (and Jesus’ friend) inside the tombs
+introduce them to your friend (and Jesus’ friend) inside the tombs

-• prepare the larger body to fully welcome and embrace your resurrecting brother or sister into the community.
+prepare the larger body to fully welcome and embrace your resurrecting friend into the community.

-So here are the basic ingredients we suggest for a rich, one-hour “Welcome Home” event sponsored by you, the church’s One Parish One Prisoner team.
+Here are the basic steps we suggest for creating a rich, one-hour “Welcome Home” event sponsored by you all, the church’s One Parish One Prisoner team.
 Take this month to start planning this event: scheduling, divvying up tasks, getting creative.

 Have fun!

-What better way to introduce this shadowy mystery person in prison to the larger church… than letting your incarcerated brother or sister introduce themselves, in their own words?
+What better way to introduce this unknown, mysterious person in prison to the larger church… than letting your incarcerated friend introduce themselves, in their own words?

-One church did this, and now it’s a One Parish One Prisoner best practice.
-This letter is the first piece to get started in preparing this month:
+One church decided to do this years ago, and now it’s a One Parish One Prisoner best practice.
+This letter is the first piece to get started preparing this month.

 Invite your partner to introduce themselves in one page to the larger congregation.
 To name their past crime in their own words (just a sentence or two; this is not the deeper storytelling you’ve done earlier).
-When this is done well, in two or three sentences, it disarms so much wondering, whispering, or fear.
+When this is done well, in two or three sentences, it disarms so much wondering, suspicion, and fear.

-Then, invite them to share a bit of their journey of healing, coming alive, however they would describe their story’s turn.
-And what they want moving forward in life.
+Then, invite them to share some of their journey of healing and coming alive, however they would describe their story’s turn.
+What do they want moving forward in life?
 What would they like to ask the congregation?

-Insert a photo of themselves they’d like to share, photocopy this and put it into the church bulletin the Sunday before the event.
-Or mail this to homes in the church mailer if you have one.
-Or email it if your church is not meeting in person during the pandemic.
+Have them insert a photo of themselves they’d like to share, photocopy this, and put it into the church bulletin the Sunday before the event.
+Or mail it in the church mailer if you have one, or include it in the church’s regular email update.

 A shared prison letter directly from your beloved releasing friend is a key step in discipling your church.

-During the COVID-19 pandemic, one church is breaking up the following components of the hour-long event into a string of One Parish One Prisoner updates strung across six Sunday services.
+During the pandemic, one church broke up the following components of the hour-long event into a string of One Parish One Prisoner updates strung across six Sunday services.
 This is a great idea, as it builds a sense of anticipation—a kind of advent liturgy.
-(By the way, Advent is a rich season to talk about the practice of waiting for someone’s arrival home from prison.
-Prison reentry as advent training.
-It’ll preach.)
+(By the way, Advent is a rich season to talk about the practice of waiting for someone’s arrival home from prison: Prison reentry as advent training!)

-• any photos of their past they want to share, for history, and any that may have been taken with your team on prison visits
+any photos of their past they want to share, and any that may have been taken with your team during prison visits

-• photos of your team together or, if during quarantine, take a screenshot of your Zoom screen of beautiful faces
+photos of your team together in person, or a screenshot of your Zoom meetings together

-• any passages or images from the learning modules that might give theological framing: that we are practicing resurrection — tell the Lazarus story as the guiding image for this work.
+any passages or images from past modules that might give theological framing: for example, that we are practicing resurrection — tell the Lazarus story as the guiding image for this work.

 1. MASS INCARCERATION 4-MIN VIDEO: National Impact

 At the event, start with a brief welcome to the first-ever One Parish One Prisoner program’s “Welcome Home Event.”
-Explain again that your team has been building relationship with someone in prison, and learning about practicing resurrection as a church in the age of mass incarceration.
+Explain again that your team has been building a relationship with someone in prison and learning about practicing resurrection as a church in the age of mass incarceration.

 Roll the video you watched a month ago: